Average Caribbean Weather: Best and Worst Times to Go

 Weather in the Caribbean can give visitors a beautiful experience or a disaster that is best forgotten.
-It mainly depends on when you go.
+The average weather shows both the best and worst times to go.

-Average Caribbean daytime temperatures are in the mid-80s Fahrenheit for most destinations.
-That average varies by only a few degrees each month.
+Caribbean daytime temperatures stay in the mid-80s Fahrenheit for most destinations.
+This average varies by only a few degrees each month.
 But nothing is average or predictable about the rainfall.

-To decide when to go to the Caribbean and avoid most of the rain, visitors need to know what to expect from the annual hurricane season.
+Cruise and resort visitors to the Caribbean who want the most sunshine and lower the risk of rain should first understand the impact of the annual hurricane season.
 It officially runs from June 1 through November 30 each year.

 6 Quick Climate Tips

-- Aruba, Bonaire, and Curaçao have the least rain.
+- Aruba, Bonaire, and Curaçao have the least rain yearround.

 - April, June, and July have the best combination of warm temperatures and low rainfall.

 - May brings with it a brief rainy season in many places.

 - September and October are the worst months to go because they have the highest risk of tropical storms or hurricanes.